 Tooth decay occurs when the natural bacteria (plaque) in your mouth interact with deposits left by starchy and sugary foods.
 When these meet, acids are produced, and over time your tooth enamel may weaken and dissolve, allowing cavities to develop.
-Low-sugar snacks, combined with a healthy tooth-brushing regimen, will help eliminate your child's risk of contracting dental diseases and put cavities at bay.
+Low-sugar snacks, combined with a healthy toothbrushing regimen, will help eliminate your child's risk of contracting dental diseases and put cavities at bay.

 Fight the Effects of Sugar

-Foods and snacks made with oats, grains and bran, such as multigrain bread, granola, oatmeal, brown rice and air-popped popcorn boast zero artificial colours, zero artificial flavours and zero preservatives, and are low in sugar.
+Foods and snacks made with oats, grains and bran, such as multigrain bread, granola, oatmeal porridge, brown rice and air-popped popcorn boast zero artificial colours, zero artificial flavours and zero preservatives and are low in sugar.
 Many cereals rich in whole grains have 3 to 6 grams of sugar per serving and are packed with vitamins (B and C), minerals and fibre.
 To find the healthiest, low-sugar bread and granola, look for bread products that say "100% whole grain" or "100% whole wheat."
 When looking for granola, pick items that are marked "low-fat" and "sugar-free" and that contain protein and fibre.
 This way, you know you are getting a product that is nutritionally beneficial and gentle on tiny teeth.

 Kids and vegetables do not always go together.
 But when you pair them with rice or pasta or dip them in a tasty dressing, they become more acceptable to little ones.
-In addition to being a great source of nutrients, raw vegetables such as carrots, cucumbers, lettuce, bell peppers, grape tomatoes and spinach are naturally low in sugar, unlike canned and packaged vegetables.
+In addition to being a great source of nutrients, raw vegetables such as carrots, cucumbers, lettuce, bell peppers, grape tomatoes and spinach are naturally low in sugar, unlike tinned and packaged vegetables.

 Meats, Beans and Proteins